-Significant Free Cash Flow Generation: The Company continues to maximize its generation of free cash flow.
-Civeo has been free cash flow positive every year since 2014 and is expected to maintain positive FCF going forward.
+Significant Free Cash Flow Generation: Civeo has been free cash flow positive every year since 2014 and is expected to maintain positive FCF going forward.
 After posting a negative FCF in 1Q CVEO became FCF positive YTD from \$12.9M in 2Q free cash flows.
 CVEO updated its FCF guidance for the year to \$48.0M to \$58.0M with a midpoint of \$53.0M.